 - Superhuman Talent– An uncanny ability to retain the lyrics to songs.

 Rachel spent the initial stage of her career working with elite Aussie Rules Football Clubs down under.
 She returned to Canada and began her private practice in Spruce Grove.
 She has since attained a significant post graduate resume which includes advanced training from Emory University in Vestibular Rehabilitation, certification in acupuncture from the Canadian Acupuncture Foundation and is near completion of her advanced credentials in orthopedic manual therapy.
-Additionally, she is pursuing GUNN IMS certification from the University of British Columbia.Request Appointment
+Additionally, she has completed GUNN IMS certification (2016) from the University of British Columbia.Request Appointment